wws2003/Research/README.md

 5. ***ModuleEvaluate***
 Provide classes to evaluate difference algorithms
 Dependencies: ModuleMathConcepts, ModuleOperator, ModuleIO, ModuleAlgorithm
+6. ***SharedThirdParties***
+Third parties libraries, those shared between modules.
+Direct third-party dependency should be strongly restricted, so currently only MPFR (Multiple-Precision Floating-point Reliably) libraries are allowed to be here.

-Each modules is built into shared library, generated in the folder *Module*/artifact.
+Each module, except for the third party libraries, is built into shared library, generated in the folder *Module*/artifact.
 Following the principles of OOD, each module only exposes to its client interfaces (normally by abstract classes) located at the folder *Module*/include/interface.
 Implementing classes are located at the folder *Module*/include/implementation.

 ## Executable
 Currently, a part from test cases, there is only one excutable file: GateApproximationApp, located at GateApproximationApp/Debug/.